-The current three billboards with the work of Naima Green, Ivan B. Watkins, and Jessica Wimbley will be in place until the launch of Phase II.
-We are very grateful to William Ransom, Peyton Scott Russell, and Melodee Strong for sharing their work in the initial round of billboards that went up July 2020 at the George Floyd vigil site on 38th and Chicago Ave.
+The current three billboards with the work of Jim Denomie, Seitu Ken Jones, and Xavier Tavera will be in place through June 2021.
+We are very grateful to Naima Green, Ivan B. Watkins, Jessica Wimbley, William Ransom, Peyton Scott Russell, and Melodee Strong for sharing their work in Phase I of billboards that went up in 2020 at the George Floyd vigil site on 38th and Chicago Ave.

-The Abbey Mural Committee is a group of National Academicians who convene regularly to distribute awards from The Edwin Austin Abbey Memorial Trust Fund for Mural Painting in America, first established in 1932.
+The National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting, NYC is a group of National Academicians who convene regularly to distribute awards from The Edwin Austin Abbey Memorial Trust Fund for Mural Painting in America, first established in 1932.
 Founded in 1825 by a group of forward-thinking artists and architects, the National Academy of Design was created to promote American art and architecture.
 Moving forward, the National Academy plans to sponsor mural projects every year across the United States in partnership with different non-profit organizations

 With the launch of the Social Justice Billboard Project on GoFundMe in July 2020, we sought support from individual patrons, foundations, and businesses.

-Thank you for helping us make it this far with the Social Justice Billboard Project!
+Thank you for helping us make the Social Justice Billboard Project possible!

-As you are well aware, the Social Justice Billboard Project is entirely community funded, and we have come this far thanks to contributions and social media promotion from supporters like you.
-We invite you to donate to the GoFundMe and especially to share with friends online and offline who may not have heard of the project.
+As you are well aware, Phase I of the Social Justice Billboard Project was entirely community funded.
+It happened thanks to social media promotion and contributions from supporters like you.
+We continue to invite you to donate to the GoFundMe and please share with friends online and offline who may not have heard of the project.
 No donation is too small.
 Thank you!